 Note: Question 4.2 in Section 4 of the form (i.e. the Declaration of Compliance including Attachment A - Mandatory Information), relates to information that has been reproduced in Building Code 2016 Schedule of the tender proposal.

-Note: Section Five of the ABCC Contract Notification form requests extracts demonstrating inclusion of the Model Clauses.
+Note: Section Six of the ABCC Contract Notification form requests extracts demonstrating inclusion of the Model Clauses.
 You will not need to provide the extracts, instead enter: Model Clauses used as per inclusion in Defence Suite of Contracts.

 The type of Enterprise Agreement under which a tenderer and their related entities are covered determines their eligibility to express interest, tender for, and be awarded a contract for construction work funded by the Commonwealth.

-Further, a two-stage process has been developed which enables building industry participants to undertake a preliminary review of their enterprise agreement before submitting it to ABCC for consideration.
+A two-stage process has been developed which enables building industry participants to undertake a preliminary review of their enterprise agreement before submitting it to ABCC for consideration.
 ABCC has also published guidance material in the form of an extensive list of clauses from enterprise agreements that have been submitted for assessment to ABCC.
 The list contains advice about whether the clauses meet the requirements of section 11 of Building Code 2016.

 As the obligations imposed under Building Code 2016 are complex, industry briefing slides containing the key points have been developed for mandatory use at all future industry briefings (Industry Briefings page).
 The page also contains slides on other topics that must be discussed at an industry briefing.